The Mozilla Foundation

 Although our code is free, it is very important that we strictly enforce our trademark rights, in order to be able to protect our users against people who use the marks to commit fraud.
-Our trademarks include, among others, the names Mozilla®, mozilla.org®, Firefox®, Thunderbird®, Bugzilla™, Camino®, Sunbird®, SeaMonkey®, and XUL™, as well as the Mozilla logo, Firefox logo, Thunderbird logo and the red lizard logo.
-(The full list is in the Mozilla Trademark Policy.)
 This means that, while you have considerable freedom to redistribute and modify our software, there are tight restrictions on your ability to use the Mozilla names and logos in ways which fall in the domain of trademark law, even when built into binaries that we provide.

-Mozilla website content (i.e. text and pictures, not look and feel) is generally licensed under Creative Commons Attribution Share-Alike (CC-SA) licenses.
-User-generated content, such as comments on our blog posts, are also generally made available under CC-SA, but different Mozilla websites (such as addons.mozilla.org) may allow users to choose other licenses for content that they upload to our sites.
+The text of Mozilla websites is generally licensed under a Creative Commons Attribution (CC BY) or Attribution-ShareAlike (CC BY-SA) license, as indicated.
+Also, certain Mozilla websites (such as addons.mozilla.org) may allow users to choose Creative Commons licenses for content that they upload to our sites.

 For more details, see the policy on each individual website.